Configure the Git Integration to use GitLab on-premises (Beta)

 We recommend that you configure the Git Integration to only access repositories dedicated to SnapLogic assets.
 This improves the performance of authorization and Git operations in the SnapLogic Platform.
 It also improves usability by reducing the list of repositories that pipeline developers must choose from during checkout.

 GitLab doesn't have a way to filter the repositories accessed by third parties.
-In SnapLogic Git Integration settings, the optional Namespaces field controls which repositories are visible in Designer and Classic Manager:
+In SnapLogic Git Integration settings, the optional Namespaces field controls which repositories are visible in Designer and Project Manager and is used as a filter to avoid the whole tree structure and show specific repositories, with the following structure:

 Create an application in GitLab